 If you, a family member or someone you know has been impacted by the Novel Coronavirus (COVID-19) and need food assistance, health services, financial help, legal assistance or other support services, here are some available resources that can help.
 Many services are available to all members of our community, regardless of ability to pay or immigration status.

-Visit the Santa Clara County website for more information.
+Santa Clara County website for more information.

 New Guidance from the Santa Clara County Public Health Department